2009-Nissan-Cube/About-This-Hack/README.md

 4) You're golden!

 # Credits
+@MDNich for helping out a ton with features, code, and generally being a nice person.
+Thanks a million! <br>
 @BenSova for being awesome, providing some of the commands, and helping me debug a lot. <br>
 @moosethegoose2213 for inspiring the project with his own awesome creation, Hedgefetch. <br>
 @MykolaG for suggesting the awesomesauce server icon.